wildfly/quickstart/contacts-jquerymobile/README.md

 ## Start the Server

-1. Open a command line and navigate to the root of the ${product.name} directory.
+1. Open a command line and navigate to the root of the WildFly directory.
 2. The following shows the command line to start the server with the default profile:

-        For Linux:   ${jboss.home.name}/bin/standalone.sh
+        For Linux:   WILDFLY_HOME/bin/standalone.sh
-        For Windows: ${jboss.home.name}\bin\standalone.bat
+        For Windows: WILDFLY_HOME\bin\standalone.bat

    Note: Adding `-b 0.0.0.0` to the above commands will allow external clients, such as phones, tablets, and desktops, connect through your local network.

    For example

-        For Linux:   ${jboss.home.name}/bin/standalone.sh -b 0.0.0.0
+        For Linux:   WILDFLY_HOME/bin/standalone.sh -b 0.0.0.0
-        For Windows: ${jboss.home.name}\bin\standalone.bat -b 0.0.0.0
+        For Windows: WILDFLY_HOME\bin\standalone.bat -b 0.0.0.0

 ## Build and Deploy the Quickstart

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean package wildfly:deploy

-4. This deploys `target/${project.artifactId}.war` to the running instance of the server.
+4. This deploys `target/contacts-jquerymobile.war` to the running instance of the server.

 ## Access the Application

-Access the running client application in a browser at the following URL: <http://localhost:8080/${project.artifactId}/>.
+Access the running client application in a browser at the following URL: <http://localhost:8080/contacts-jquerymobile/>.

 The app is made up of the following pages: